hearbenchmark/hear-preprocess/README.md

 Options:
   --num-workers INTEGER  Number of CPU workers to use when running.
 If not
                          provided all CPUs are used.
   --sample-rate INTEGER  Perform resampling only to this sample rate.
 By
                          default we resample to 16000, 22050, 44100, 48000.

-  --small       FLAG     If passed, the task will run on a small-version of the
+  --tmp-dir TEXT         Temporary directory to save all the intermediate
-                         data.
+                         tasks (will not be deleted afterwords). (default:

-  --work-dir    STRING   Temporary directory to save all the
+                         _workdir/)
-                         intermediate tasks (will not be deleted afterwords).
+  --tasks-dir TEXT       Directory to save the final task output (default:
-                         It will require as much disk space as the final output, if not more.
+                         tasks/)
-                         By default this is set to _workdir in the module root directory.
+  --tar-dir TEXT         Directory to save the tar'ed output (default: .)

-  --tasks-dir   STRING   Path to dir to store the final task outputs.
+  --mode TEXT            default, all, or small mode for each task.
-			             By default this is set to tasks in the module root directory
+  --help                 Show this message and exit.
 ```

 To check the stats of an audio directory: